 The GDPR (General Data Protection Regulation) protects the data of all individuals within the European Union.
 The regulation came into effect on the 25th May 2018.

-eTeach.com and FEjobs are fully GDPR-compliant web platforms.
+eteach.com and FEjobs are fully GDPR-compliant web platforms.
 The system has recently undergone a fundamental upgrade in processes and services for schools and colleges.
-Additional upgrades will continue to be rolled out during 2018 which will allow all education establishments to take control over their own recruitment process and create a completely GDPR-compliant recruitment process.
+Additional upgrades will continue to be rolled out which will allow all education establishments to take control over their own recruitment process and create a completely GDPR-compliant recruitment process.

 Flexibility on school’s visibility of candidate data

 Schools using the Eteach or FEjobs system have a great deal of visibility over applicant data, not all of which needs to be processed by all staff members.
 We understand that each school is different, so the system contains the facility to update your own account settings allowing you to:

 - Specify the level at which each shortlisting team member can access candidate data

 - Archive old vacancies thereby deleting applicant data from your account

 - Pre-set the number of days for which applicant data is stored and automatically deleted